-To implement the monitoring and assessment efforts described above, DWQ developed a 6-year rotating basin monitoring schedule to ensure that 1) staff has sufficient data to determine if a waterbody is impaired and 2) DWQ can work toward its goal of assessing all 12,000 miles of wadeable rivers and streams and 137 lakes and reservoirs in the state.
+To implement the monitoring and assessment plan described above, DEQ developed a 6-year rotating basin monitoring schedule to ensure:

+- Staff has sufficient data to determine if a water body is impaired, and that - DWQ can work towards its goal of assessing all 12,000 miles of wade able rivers and streams and 137 lakes and reservoirs in the State.

-By focusing the division's monitoring efforts on a couple of river basins each year (versus the whole state), DWQ is able to concentrate its monitoring efforts on a smaller geographical area and collect more water quality samples from numerous waterbodies within a watershed management unit during a single sampling season.
+By focusing the Division's monitoring efforts on a couple of river basins each year (versus the whole State), DWQ is able to concentrate its monitoring efforts on a smaller geographical area and collect more water quality samples from numerous water bodies within a watershed management unit during a single sampling season.
 Using this rotating sampling structure allows DWQ staff to make more accurate assessments and informed 303(d) listing decisions by having a more robust dataset to work with.

-Table 1-2.
 Summary of DWQ's 6-year rotating basin monitoring schedule.

-Integrating the proposed tiered monitoring framework into current division and programmatic needs and constraints requires targeted and programmatic monitoring efforts to follow the probabilistic surveys (1-2 years later) and focus on ongoing TMDL needs around the state until the initial round of probabilistic surveys is assessed.
+Integrating the proposed tiered monitoring approach into current Division and programmatic needs and constraints, requires Targeted and Programmatic monitoring efforts to follow the Probabilistic Surveys (1-2 years later) and focus on ongoing TMDL needs around the State until the initial round of Probabilistic surveys are assessed.